Park Avenue Redesign Pilot Program

 The new bike lane forces vehicles and buses to pull into oncoming traffic traveling to the South on Park Avenue.
 This creates a hazard and increase bus route times.
 TD Park City

-Trent Davis asked almost 3 years ago
+Trent Davis asked over 3 years ago

 Thank you for your feedback, Trent.